 Students have the opportunity to participate in various campus and discipline-related organizations (particularly Pre-Vet Club and Collegiate FFA).
 Students also may assist faculty on research projects, work in labs, and other related activities.

 When you receive a BAAS degree with an animal science concentration, you can look forward to an enhanced career in your field.
 This might include new opportunities in management or a new career in a related field.
 In addition to qualified advisors and departments, Career Services offers free job placement assistance to all students, so if you are looking for another job, we can help you find it.

 BAAS Concentration: Animal Science

 The BAAS program requires you to complete 120 hours to earn your bachelor's degree.
 Within those 120 hours, you must complete General Education Requirements, a primary concentration, and a secondary concentration.

-As a secondary concentration, Animal Science requires 24 hours of coursework and includes the following courses:
+As a secondary concentration, Animal Science includes courses like:

 - Genetics in Animal Science